catalog page tab background.jpg

 PTSW offers two twelve-week woodworking intensives, Foundations of Woodworking I and Foundations of Woodworking II.
 These programs are designed to be taken in sequence and are collectively known as our Foundations of Woodworking program.
 Sequenced together, this program is six months, or 24 weeks, of intensive woodworking study designed to build a foundational woodworking education that will serve you for a lifetime and empower your personal growth as a craftsperson.

 Interested students are encouraged to set up an informational interview session or a site visit.
-Please contact info@ptwoodschool.org to arrange or with any other questions.
+Read more about each Foundations program below.

 Foundations of Woodworking I